rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 **Sharpen strength** - For high values I suggest depth of field too.

 **AO strength** - Ambient Occlusion.
 Higher mean deeper shade in concave areas.
+Tip: if increasing also increase FAST_AO_POINTS preprocessor definition for higher quality.

 **Bounce strength** - Multiplier for local bounced light.
 A bright red pillar by a white wall will make the wall a bit red, but how red?
+Tip: keep similar to AO strength.

 **AO shine** - Normally AO just adds shade; with this it also brightens convex shapes.
 Maybe not realistic, but it prevents the image overall becoming too dark, makes it more vivid, and makes some corners clearer.
 Higher than 0.5 looks a bit unrealistic.